 To me there is still something profound and magical about rendering space and form on a flat surface 1.

 I am also having a knock-down drag-out fight with the Aura of the Original.
 As someone who sculpts with both clay and 3D modelling software, and paints in both oil paint and digital painting I'll admit I have a knee-jerk reaction to any notions of elitism and prestige being attached to any particular media.
-Surely, what matters is the art; the image?
+Surely, artists have to consciously engage with the age of digital reproduction at this point.

 But hey, here I am writing words about art.